endast/trovebox_uploader/README.md

     python trovebox-uploader.py -i path_to_image_or_folder -a Dead_Parrot

 Check if the image is a duplicate before uploading the image to the server, makes an extra request to the server.
-But can save you a time if you have duplicates in your source.
+But can save you time, if you have duplicates in your source.
 Default off:

     python trovebox-uploader.py -i path_to_image_or_folder -c